Taking Your Pet Abroad

 The rules around travelling abroad with your dog, cat or ferret have now changed and pet passports issued in the UK are no longer valid.
 New documentation is required for each trip your pet makes and be warned, it is costly.
 It can be confusing too, as non-EU countries have their own individual requirements, for example, some ask for your pet to be vaccinated against rabies, while others don’t.

-If you have a Pet Passport that was issued by an EU country, or in Northern Ireland, you can travel as before and do not need new documentation.
+If you have a Pet Passport that was issued by an EU country, or in Northern Ireland, you can travel as before and do not need new documentation, as long as an EU vet has kept your pet’s rabies vaccinations up to date.
+UK vets are not able to renew European passports, this must be done in their country of origin.

 Please be aware that it is your responsibility to check before you travel for the documentation needed for your destination and to ensure that you apply for it within the required timescales.